-- 10. Counterparty security remains the Council's over-arching investment objective and the criterion for selection of these institutions is not proposed to be changed.
-The change in strategy last year to incorporate some medium term investments has resulted in improved returns. - 11.
-Due to the ongoing low interest rates relating to cash investments the Property team have been looking at possible acquisitions of investment properties, both inside and outside the borough.
-This will provide additional income to support the Council's budget in the current challenging financial environment.
+- 10. Counterparty security remains the Council's over-arching investment objective and the criterion for selection of these institutions is not proposed to be changed. - 11.
+Due to the ongoing low interest rates relating to cash investments the Property team have been looking at further acquisitions of investment properties, both inside and outside the borough.
+The Property Investment portfolio provides additional income to support the Council's budget in the current challenging financial environment.
 Each property investment will be considered individually and assessed before a decision is made. - 12.
-The Authorised and Operational Limits for prudential borrowing require changing as our borrowing requirement has changed.
-Currently the authorised limit is £35m and the operational limit is £25m.
-It is proposed to increase these to £80m and £70m respectively.
+The Authorised and Operational Limits for prudential borrowing remain the same for 2017/18.
+The current authorised limit is £80m and the operational limit is £70m.
 Full details are shown in Annex 2 (Borrowing Strategy). - 13.
-Minor wording changes are proposed to clarify the MRP policy in relation to loans to Council owned or controlled organisations.
+Paragraphs 14 to 20 note some of the anticipated changes to the Prudential Code, the Treasury Management Code of Practice and other regulations in 2018, which are expected to impact the Councils Treasury Management Strategy in the future.